-

 Standard recap: I’m slowly going through AABC’s one-million-plus back-issue room, restocking the boxes on the sales floor and pulling stuff to sell as discount/overstock/special items.
 I’m going through the alphabet backwards (don’t ask), and at my speed (especially now that school’s started again), this amounts to a three-year project.
 This week, we’re focusing on the east end of the store, and the discount racks there that have had Captain America books for most of the summer.
 Those are now gone, and have been replaced with a bunch of DC “B” titles, like so: The Brave and the Bold This was … Continue reading

-Posted in Comics History, Promotions
+Posted in Comics History, News & Promos

 Tagged Birds of Prey, Blue Beetle, Blue Devil, Booster Gold, Brave and Bold, Jim Aparo